sheepyrad/D2P2F/README.md

     - Step 5: Move PNG images to the alignment_images directory.
     - Finalize: Terminate the PyMOL session.

     **Note**: The script includes delays (`time.sleep()`) to ensure that each PyMOL command completes before the next command is issued.
-These delays may make the script run longer but help avoid errors due to command overlap, if your computer is really slow, you may need to adjust the number to avoid errors.
+These delays may make the script run longer but help avoid errors due to command overlap.
+If your computer is really slow, you may need to adjust the number to avoid errors.

 4. **Check Output Directories**

     After the script completes, you can find the processed files in the specified directories:

     - **Processed PDB Files**: Located in the `processed_pdbs_top50` directory (or your specified output directory).
-These are the extracted chains ready for further analysis or uploading to FoldMansion.
+These are the extracted chains ready for further analysis or uploading to FoldMason.
     - **Downloaded CIF Files**: Located in the `downloaded_pdbs_top50` directory.
     - **Alignment Images**: Located in the `alignment_images_top50` directory.
 These are PNG images of the aligned structures.